EugeneHlushko/soundcloud-music-downloader/README.md

   Paste URL to your or someone's profile in format https://soundcloud.com/username ofcourse we replace username for real user.
   Make sure that node has rights to create dirs, it will create directory ./downloaded and download playlists into seperate folders

+## TODOs:
+  1) Browse playlist, download track from list ( one, stream to browser as download, pretend this is a web service, just for experience )
+  2) Search page: search tracks from soundcloud, download button per track ( also streamable to browser as DL )
+  3) Add authentication of "user" through soundcloud if its applicable ( probably not, will require web app registration )

 # DO NOT DOWNLOAD ANY .mp3 FILES WHICH ARE RESTRICTED OR PROTECTED BY LICENSE, YOU ARE RESPONSIBLE FOR THIS YOURSELF, REMEMBER THIS!